def-roth/node-function-queue/README.md

 ## Fully agnostic node queue

 Usually when working with queues you are using callbacks.
 This can be a bit of a pain to work with.
 This module allows you to use promises in async/await - style instead.
+It allows fast prototyping and easy separation of concerns.
+You can scale easily without changing the logic as your project grows.

 ### Install